armada-ths/ais/docs/README.md

 1. Run `npm install && npm run build` in the root folder to compile the static files for e.g. the banquett and events systems.
 2. Run `pnpm install && pnpm build` in `apps/complete_registration` to compile the static files for the dashboard system.

-#### Migrate the database and create a super user

-The database will not be up to date with the latest migrations.
-Run `./init-dev-environment.sh` to both migrate the database and to create a super user.
-The super user setup will guide you through giving the super user a name, email, and password.
-Enter whatever you feel is appropriate for your local development experience.
-If you only want to migrate the database, and not create a super user, simply exit the program using `ctrl+c` when it prompts you for the username for the super user.

 #### Run the server

 The server will run in a `docker compose` instance.
 To start the server, run the following command: